Goodness: Major Contentions: A guide to the major assertions in this section

 What Do We Mean by “Good”?
 We call all kinds of things good, but they all fall into one of three categories.
 Utility is easy.
-How do we determine and warrant claims to quality or morality?
+How do we isolate and warrant claims to quality or morality?

 What Do We Mean by “Morality”?
 The most difficult aspect of goodness to define and justify is morality, but what do we look for in a working moral system?

 Truth and Goodness Do a Dance But which gets to lead?
 Let’s just call it a complicated relationship.

 Cultural Consensus Which culture, what kind of consensus, and whose morality?

 The Moral Bullseye A moral system requires a rational ordering of duties and desires that avoids frustrating contradictions.
 Why both egotism and altruism fail in that requirement and why a wall between love and justice must be definitive to moral judgment.

 The Axioms of Moral Systems Before we investigate the specific claims of moral systems, we should dig into the assumptions that shape them.
 In today’s climate, that is a demoralizing prospect.